-In 2013, nearly 160,000 patients in the U.S. had bariatric surgery – about the same number that had it in 2004.
-According to the American Society for Metabolic and Bariatric Surgery, that is only about 1% of 18 million adults who qualify for the surgery.
+In 2013, nearly 160,000 patients in the U.S. had bariatric surgery which was about the same number in 2004.
+According to the American Society for Metabolic and Bariatric Surgery (ASMBS), that is only about 1% of 18 million adults who qualify for the surgery.

 Insurance companies that do cover bariatric surgery require special diets and psychological evaluation prior to having a procedure scheduled and included.
-Only 24 states actually required insurers cover weight loss surgery.
+Only 24 states require insurers to cover weight loss surgery.
 When this system is involved, most plans require that the patient pay up to 50% out of pocket, which can be tens of thousands of dollars alone.

 Ultimately, insurers believe that bariatric surgery should only be administered to those as a last resort.
-However, new guidelines from the American Heart Association, Obesity Society and the American College of Cardiology in November 2013 call for doctors to address obesity head on and to calculate a patient’s body mass index (BMI) yearly.
+However, new guidelines from the American Heart Association, Obesity Society, and the American College of Cardiology in November 2013 call for doctors to address obesity head-on and to calculate a patient’s body mass index (BMI) yearly.

 “All major surgeries are risky.
-This one is life altering, and if there is an approach that’s less invasive and less dangerous for the patient, you want to try that one first,” says, Susan Pisano, a spokeswoman for America’s Health Insurance Plans, an insurance industry trade group.
+This one is life-altering, and if there is an approach that’s less invasive and less dangerous for the patient, you want to try that one first,” says, Susan Pisano, a spokeswoman for America’s Health Insurance Plans, an insurance industry trade group.

-The problem lies that some patients believe that weight loss surgery is a cost-effective way to treat obesity, while others believe that educating kids and teens on healthy eating is more effective.
-Others talk about the safety of the procedure.
-In 1998, one in 100 died from the procedure, while today just 1 in 1,000 do.
+While some patients believe that weight loss surgery is a cost-effective way to treat obesity, others believe that educating kids and teens on healthy eating is more effective.
+Others talk about the safety of the procedure and believe that it can be a dangerous weight loss option.